Get the Most Out of Your Freedom of Information Request

 You can expect a typical request to take six to twelve months to hear back.

-To make things more complicated, each province in Canada has their own rules around how it will provide information.
-Asking for information from a province will be different than asking for information from the federal government.
+To simplify things, each province in Canada has its own rules for providing information.
+Asking for information from a province will differ from asking for information from the federal government.
 And if you need to file a lawsuit against a province, let’s say BC, then you would be going up against the Attorney General’s Office of BC (instead of the Federal government.)

 Do you have to give a reason for an FOI request?